 An ice dam is created under winter conditions when heated air leaks through attic bypasses into an unheated attic.
 This creates warm areas on the roof and melts the underside of the snow that has accumulated on your roof.
 The melted snow flows down the roof until it reaches a cold spot, such as the eaves, where it refreezes, forming a dam.

 Behind this dam more snow melts causing the ice to keep building up.
 Eventually, the ice dam forces water (melted snow) to back up under the shingles, damaging the shingles, and allowing the water to leak down to the ceilings and walls below.

-Additionally, ice dams may also cause mold and mildew to form in attics
+Additionally, ice dams may also cause mold and mildew to form in attics and on wall surfaces.

 What isn't clearly visible is what causes ice dams.